JYChen18/RPMG/README.md

 ```

 ## Structure
+The implementation of our Regularized Projective Manifold Gradient(RPMG) Layer for rotation regression is in *utils/rpmg.py*.
 Since our RPMG layer is a plug-in module which needs to be applied to other tasks, most of our codes are revised from other public repositories on github.

-To run each experiment, please see the README.md in each corresponding subfolder.
+To run each experiment, please see the *README.md* in each corresponding subfolder.

 ### 1. ModelNet_PC
 3D object pose estimation from ModelNet40 point clouds developed based on [RotationContinuity](https://github.com/papagina/RotationContinuity).